h0ngcha0/liuhongchao.github.io/_posts/2019-03-30-scriptless-script.md

 title: Scriptless Script
 ---

-[Mimblewimble](https://github.com/mimblewimble/grin/blob/master/doc/intro.md) brought a lot of excitement within the industry.
+[Mimblewimble](https://github.com/mimblewimble/grin/blob/master/doc/intro.md) brought a lot of excitement within the crypto industry.
 It leverages
 [confidential transaction](https://people.xiph.org/~greg/confidential_values.txt) which improves privacy and fungibility by hiding transaction amounts using [pedersen commitment](https://www.getmonero.org/resources/moneropedia/pedersen-commitment.html).
-A key observation is that the blinding factor contained in the pedersen commitment can also be used to represent ownership of the coin.
+One key realization is that the blinding factor contained in the pedersen commitment can also be used to represent ownership of the coin.
-This turns out to be great for scalability and a further boost to privacy since the blockchain can then be reduced into a very compact form via the mechanism of
-[cut-through](https://github.com/mimblewimble/grin/blob/master/doc/intro.md#cut-through), which is the key differentiator between Mimblewimble based coins and other privacy coins.
+This turns out to be great for scalability and a further boost to privacy since the blockchain can then be reduced to a very compact form with much less information for third party analysis via a mechanism called [cut-through](https://github.com/mimblewimble/grin/blob/master/doc/intro.md#cut-through), which is the key differentiator between Mimblewimble based coins and other privacy coins.

-Unlike many other cryptocurrencies where the ownership of the coin is determined by the successful execution of a [smart contract](https://en.wikipedia.org/wiki/Smart_contract), the claim for a Mimblewimble based coin is solely depenent on if a verifiable signature can be provided for the [kernel execess](https://github.com/mimblewimble/grin/blob/master/doc/intro.md#transaction-aggregation), which is the public key deduced from the blinding factors that represents the ownership of the coin, therefore Mimblewimble doesn't need to support any smart contract languages.
+Unlike many other cryptocurrencies where the ownership of the coin is determined by the successful execution of a [smart contract](https://en.wikipedia.org/wiki/Smart_contract), the claim for a Mimblewimble based coin is solely dependent on if a verifiable signature can be provided for the [kernel execess](https://github.com/mimblewimble/grin/blob/master/doc/intro.md#transaction-aggregation), which is the public key derived from the sum of outputs' blinding factors minus the sum of inputs' blinding factors (in practice, it is added as an extra zero-valued output in a Mimblewimble transaction to ensure that the sum of inputs and outputs's amounts commitment adds up to zero).
+Kernel excess is the only way to represent the ownership of the coin in Mimblewimble, therefore no smart contract languages are needed.
+More over, even if smart contracts exist in some of the transactions, it will be hard for public verifiers to verify them since the cut through mechanism would make many of them disappear.

-This does feel quite limiting since the ability to write smart contracts could significantly enhance the usefulness of the blockchain, [lightning network](https://en.wikipedia.org/wiki/Lightning_Network) is one great example of that.
-To solve this problem, [Andrew Poelstra](https://github.com/apoelstra) invented scriptless script which embeds smart contracts into digital signatures.
-As it turns out, this technology is not Mimblewimble specific and could be used to improve the privacy, efficieny and scalability of other blockchains as well.
+This does feel quite limiting since the ability to write smart contracts significantly increases the usefulness of the blockchain, [lightning network](https://en.wikipedia.org/wiki/Lightning_Network) is one great example of that.
+To solve this problem, [Andrew Poelstra](https://github.com/apoelstra) invented scriptless script which embeds smart contracts into digital signatures so that they could not only represent the authorization of simple coin movements but potentially also more complex logic such as multi-sig, atomic swap and even timelocks.
+As it turns out, this technology is not Mimblewimble specific and could be used to improve the privacy, efficieny and scalability of other blockchains as well, including Bitcoin.

-Before talking about scriptless script, let's talk a little bit about its prerequisite: [Schnorr Signatures](https://en.wikipedia.org/wiki/Schnorr_signature).
+Before diving into details, let's talk a little bit about [Schnorr Signatures](https://en.wikipedia.org/wiki/Schnorr_signature) since within this scheme scriptless script is much easier to reason about, even though it is also [possible](http://diyhpl.us/wiki/transcripts/scalingbitcoin/tokyo-2018/scriptless-ecdsa/) to do it in ECDSA too.

 #### Schnorr Signatures